zmitchell/splatter/guide/src/why_nannou.md

 ## Why the Apache/MIT dual licensing?

-For the most part, nannou is trying to maintain as much flexibility and compatibility with the licensing of Rust itself, which is also [dual licensed](https://www.rust-lang.org/policies/licenses).
+For the most part, splatter is trying to maintain as much flexibility and compatibility with the licensing of Rust itself, which is also [dual licensed](https://www.rust-lang.org/policies/licenses).

 The Apache 2.0 and MIT license are very similar, but have a few key differences.